padieul/yt_spam_scanner/README.md

 Preprocessing and storing pipeline:
 - text sanitizing
-- use model (default is ligistic regression) to classify the single comments
+- using stored and already trained model (default is ligistic regression) to classify individual comments
-- store relevant information regarding the single comments (such as author, channel, number of likes, date etc.)
+- saving relevant information about each comment (such as author, channel, number of likes, date, etc.).

 Data Statistics:
 - The [YouTube Spam Collection Data Set](https://archive.ics.uci.edu/ml/datasets/YouTube+Spam+Collection#) contains of 1956 comments from 5 different YouTube videos.
 There are 1005 spam and 951 legitimate comments.